-Chris Carra is an award-winning freelance writer and author from Swansea.
-He specialises in sport, fitness and nutrition.
-He is also a Pn1 Certified Nutrition Coach.
+Chris Carra is an award-winning freelance writer, journalist and author of five books; specialising in sport, fitness and nutrition.
+He is also a Pn1 Certified Nutrition Coach, a strength and conditioning enthusiast, and a passionate vegan!
 You can find more about his vegan nutrition coaching here.

-Chris has written five books for two publishers, with all five currently available for sale worldwide.
+Chris has written five books for multiple publishers, with all five currently available for sale worldwide.

 Here are some brief descriptions, while there is more on the dedicated books page.